Welcome! My name is Candace, and I’m a sketch artist with a passion

 Newsletter: Sign up here (you’ll receive your free copy of Travel Sketching 101, as well as weekly updates)

-Thank you for reading!
+Thank you for stopping by!
 I look forward to connecting with you soon.

 * * *